 Who needs to apply for an ATAS Certificate?

 You (or your member of staff if you are recruiting them) will be required to apply for an ATAS certificate if all five of the following criteria are met:

 - Nationality - you are not a citizen of one of the following countries: EU/EEA countries, Australia, Canada, Japan, New Zealand, Singapore, South Korea, Switzerland and the United States of America;

-- Visa Application Type - you will be entering the UK or extending your permission to stay under the Skilled Worker route (for employees), Temporary Worker Government Authorised Exchange (T5) route (used predominantly for visiting academics/researchers) or Standard/Academic Visitor route
+- Visa Application Type - you will be entering the UK or extending your permission to stay under the Skilled Worker Visa (for employees), Temporary Work - Government Authorised Exchange Visa (used predominantly for visiting academics/researchers) or Standard/Academic Visitor Visa

 - Role Level - you will be carrying out research at PhD level or above